 - Receipt of emergency notifications when hazardous substance releases occur.

 - Providing information about local chemical inventories and emergency releases to the public.

 - Coordination of training and exercises for emergency response.

-Cuyahoga County is the most populous county in Ohio.
-It has 1.2 million people and 59 local political jurisdictions.
+Cuyahoga County is one of the most populous counties in Ohio, with 1.2 million people and 59 jurisdictions.
 The number of facilities and local jurisdictions makes the Cuyahoga County effort very complex, one which requires community and facility initiative to guarantee maximum success.
 The Cuyahoga County LEPC was formed in September 1987 and it's members represent a broad spectrum of community interests.